 Family holidays in Berlin – Going to the cinema

-In Berlin, you will find Megalux, IMAX, 3d and speciality cinemas showing art houses and indie films.
+In Berlin, you will find Megalux, IMAX, 3D and speciality cinemas showing art houses and indie films.
 You can use this Trip Advisor guide to the best cinemas in Berlin with tweens.

-10 Pin Bowling with teens in Berlin
+10 Pin Bowling with Teens in Berlin

-These days a lot of bowling alleys serve food and drinks along with having arcade games etc. Below is a list of some high rated 10 pin bowling alleys in Berlin
+These days a lot of bowling alleys serve food and drinks along with having arcade games etc. Below is a list of some rated 10 pin bowling alleys in Berlin

 Samariterstraße 19-20, 10247 Berlin, Germany